kaldi-asr/kaldi-svn-archive/egs/vystadial/README.txt

 Czech data: https://lindat.mff.cuni.cz/repository/xmlui/handle/11858/00-097C-0000-0023-4670-6
 English data: https://lindat.mff.cuni.cz/repository/xmlui/handle/11858/00-097C-0000-0023-4671-4

-The data collecting process was funded by project Vystadial.
+The data collecting process and development of these training scripts was partly funded by the Ministry of Education, Youth and Sports of the Czech Republic under the grant agreement LK11221 and core research funding of Charles University in Prague.
 For citing, please use following BibTex citation:

 @todo{NOTPUBLISHED_YET_lrec_2014,